-Heterogeneity in lobar and near-acini deposition of inhaled aerosol in the mouse lung: preliminary analysis of the lapdMouse dataset
+Heterogeneity in lobar and near-acini deposition of inhaled aerosol in the mouse lung

 Wanjun Gu1, C. Darquenne1*,

 1Department of Medicine, University of California, San Diego, USA

 Abstract:

 Laboratory animals are often used to derive health risk from environmental exposure.
 To do so, it is important to measure not only the total dose of deposited particulates but also their spatial distribution in the lung.
 A unique database including both high resolution lung anatomy and deposition data in four strains of mice have been recently made available to the research community (Lung anatomy + particle deposition (LAPD) mouse archive: https://doi.org/10.25820/9arg-9w56).
 Using these data, we determined the effect of particle size (0.5, 1 and 2 µm) on the distribution of deposited particles between lobes.
 Analysis was performed on a total of 34 mice where 3 (16 and 15) animals were exposed to 0.5µm (1µm and 2µm) particles.
 Lobar deposition (volume) was normalized by the sum of deposition (volume) in each of the five lobes.
 For each animal, we then calculated the particle deposition to volume ratio for each lobe (DVlobe).
 When DVlobe=1, particle deposition is proportional to lobar volume; when DVlobe differs from one, lobar deposition is relatively greater (DVlobe>1) or smaller (DVlobe<1) than lobar volume.
 At the near-acini level, for each animal, frequency distribution is constructed using single-compartment particle depositions.
 The skewness and standard deviation of the distribution are then calculated and regressed on particle size.